Ubisoft experimenting with blockchain tech for projects like The Division 2

 There is no more disruptive technology in the current software landscape than the blockchain.
 While it’s best known for powering the cryptocurrency phenomenon, the use case for the technology extends far beyond the finance sector.
 The ability for blockchain to provide secure, undeniable ownership of a digital asset is perhaps the most critical, at least in the short term, for the gaming industry.

 It’s no wonder then that Ubisoft is on board!
+Perhaps you caught the recent news about Ubisoft Quartz?

 Within the company, a small team known as the Strategic Innovation Lab is tasked with exploring how innovations in the wider technological field can be used to enhance gameplay.
 The team’s study of virtual assistants has already paid dividends in the form of voice commands in Star Trek: Bridge Crew, and the AI assistant in beta through the Ubisoft Club app.